kigster/laser-cutter/README.md

        laser-cutter --list-all-page-sizes --inches
 ```

+## Future Features

+* Extensibility with various layout strategies, notch drawing strategies, basically plug and play
+  model for adding new algorithms for path creation and box joining
+* Support more shapes than just box
+* Create T-style joins, using various standard sizes of nuts and bolts (such as common #4-40 and M2 sizes)
+* Supporting lids and front panels, that are larger than the box itself and have holes for notches.
+* A web-app that uses the gem and renders box live in CSS using CSS 2D to show preview.
+* Your brilliant idea can be here too!
+Please see [contributing](CONTRIBUTING.md) for more info.

 ## Comparison with BoxMaker

 It's important to note that the author believes that BoxMaker is a greatly useful piece of software